Quiapo, Manila: History

-Since the American insular government and commonwealth periods through to the late 1970s, Quiapo shared its status as the center of the activities of Manila's social elites as well as trade, fashion, art and higher learning with its surrounding vicinity (Avenida Rizal, Santa Cruz, Escolta and the University Belt).
+Quiapo had become a wealthy suburb.
+Since the American insular government and commonwealth periods through to the late 1970s, it shared its status as the center of the activities of Manila's social elites as well as trade, fashion, art and higher learning with its surrounding vicinity (Avenida Rizal, Santa Cruz, Escolta and the University Belt).
 However, with the construction of the Manila Light Rail Transit System's LRT-1 spanning over Rizal Avenue, the occlusion of light, the trapping of smog and vehicle emissions left the streets beneath dark, gloomy and with an increase in crime and transients.
 Consequently, many long-time establishments vacated the area.
-Following the People Power Revolution in 1986, the vibrancy of Quiapo further diminished, with the void filled by makeshift markets to accommodate visitors to the Quiapo Church.
+The vibrancy of Quiapo diminished further during the martial law era due to the economic downfall of the country, which caused social unrest.
+Sections of the district became important in the success of the 1986 People Power Revolution.
+Open spaces in the district was filled by makeshift markets to accommodate visitors to the Quiapo Church.